Karthick11dec/Karthick11dec/README.md

-- 👋 Hi, I’m Karthick Raja from Tamilnadu
+- 👋 Hi, I'm Karthick Raja!.
-- 👀 I’m interested in app development
-- 🌱 I’m currently learning MERN fullstack development program
+- 👀 I'm a logical and results-driven Web Developer dedicated to building and optimizing user-focused websites for users with various business objectives.
+Judicious and               creative when crafting effective websites, apps and platforms to propel competitive advantage and revenue growth.
+Technically proficient and analytical problem solver           with calm and focused demeanor.
+- 🌱 I'm a 2020 passedout,Fresher & MERN Full-Stack Web Developer,Currently looking for MERN jobs.
-- 💞️ I’m looking to collaborate on datastuctures and Algorithm's
+- 👯 I’m looking to collaborate on": "lot of JS frameworks and Libraries.",
-- 📫 How to reach me karthickraja11dec@gmail.com
+- 💬 reach me : karthickraja11dec@gmail.com
+- 🧘 Favorite Quotes:
+         "The only way to get smarter is by playing a smarter opponent." - Fundamentals of Chess
+- ❤️ From Chennai,Tamilnadu,India.

 <!---
 Karthick11dec/Karthick11dec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.